toralf/tor-relays/README.md

 ## Details

-The Tor bridges are deployed via an _Ansible_ role with the Debian OS.
+The Tor bridges are deployed via an _Ansible_ role with a recent Debian OS.
 The scripts under `./bin` works only for the Hetzner cloud, _unbound_ is expected as the local DNS resolver.